 What is Overcapitalization?

-We note from the above overcapitalization example of Boeing wherein its annual debt to equity ratio significantly jumped to 40.39x in 2018-19.
+We note from the above overcapitalization example of Boeing wherein its annual debt to equity ratioDebt To Equity RatioThe debt to equity ratio is a representation of the company's capital structure that determines the proportion of external liabilities to the shareholders' equity.
+It helps the investors determine the organization's leverage position and risk level. significantly jumped to 40.39x in 2018-2019.

 Components of Overcapitalization

-- Equity Securities: The company raises money in the form of equity from capital markets from the medium of IPO or FPO which results in too much capital in the hands of the company.
-The company, in this case, has excess cash on its balance sheet and the opportunity cost of its funds are high in this case the company reports lower earnings than expect and the shareholders lose trust in the management of the company.
+- Equity Securities: The company raises money in the form of equity from capital markets through IPOIPOAn initial public offering (IPO) occurs when a private company makes its shares available to the general public for the first time.
+IPO is a means of raising capital for companies by allowing them to trade their shares on the stock exchange. or FPO, which results in too much capital in the company’s hands.
+The company, in this case, has excess cash on its balance sheet and the opportunity costOpportunity CostThe difference between the chosen plan of action and the next best plan is known as the opportunity cost.
+It's essentially the cost of the next best alternative that has been forgiven. of its funds is high.
+In this case, the company reports lower earnings than expected, and the shareholders lose trust in the company’s management.

-This implies that the fairly capitalized capital will be $80,000 / 20% = $400,000
+This implies that their fairly capitalized capital will be $80,000 / 20% = $400,000.

-Now if we assume that instead of $400,000, XYZ company is using $500,000 as its capital then its rate of earnings will be $80,000 / $500,000 = 16%.
+Now if we assume that instead of $400,000, XYZ company is using $500,000 as its capital, then their rate of earnings will be $80,000 / $500,000 = 16%.

 - It creates problems with re-organization.

-A company is said to be over-capitalized when its earnings are not sufficient to justify a fair return on the amount of capital raised through equity and debentures.
-Hence both overcapitalization and undercapitalization are not accepted in any of the economic principles or the smoothing functioning of the company as it affects the financial stability of the company and leakage in revenue.
-A good analyst should look at the company’s financial and statement of other compressive income in order to determine the capital structure of the company and should also do a peer comparison of what is the optimal capital structure which is prevailing in the industry before deciding to make an investment decision.
+A company is over-capitalized when its earnings are insufficient to justify a fair return on the amount of capital raised through equity and debenturesDebenturesDebentures refer to long-term debt instruments issued by a government or corporation to meet its financial requirements.
+In return, investors are compensated with an interest income for being a creditor to the issuer..
+Hence, both overcapitalization and undercapitalizationUndercapitalizationUndercapitalization in business means a scenario where a company faces a shortage of funds or capital requirements to continue its day-to-day operations.
+The company in these moments also faces a lack of ability to procure any new source of funding or capital. are not accepted in any of the economic principles or the smoothing functioning of the company as it affects the company’s financial stability and revenue leakage.
+Therefore, a good analyst should look at the company’s financial statements of compressive income to determine the capital structure of the company and should also make a peer comparison of the optimal capital structure prevailing in the industry before deciding to make an investment decision.